noln/dir-map/README.md

 ======

 This creates a simple Freemind map of a given directory.Tested and working in Freemind 0.9.0, using Perl 5 v18, on OSX.

+# Usage

+* Clone it.
+* Open up *dirmap.pl* and edit the *$dir* var to the full path of the directory that you want to map, without the trailing */*.
+* Run *perl dirmap.pl*
+* The file *filemap.mm* will have been created in the directory that you specified, open it up in Freemind.
+* That's it...